drivendataorg/deon/docs/docs/index.md

  - `-c / --clipboard` - Send the checklist to the clipboard rather than to a file
  - `-f / --format [FORMAT]` - Useful with `--clipboard` since format is usually determined from the output file.
  - `-w / --overwrite` - Normally we append to an output file if it exists; if this flag is passed, we write a new file.
- - `-i / --checklist [PATH]` - If you want to override the built-in checklist with your own.
+ - `-l / --checklist [PATH]` - If you want to override the built-in checklist with your own.

 # Default checklist